statz-project/docs/tutorials/import.md

 - `core/test/fixtures/example.csv` – sample worksheet that exercises chi-square, Fisher, Mann-Whitney, and other tests.
 - `core/test/fixtures/plugin-output.json` – the row-wise JSON payload that Bubble's file reader sends to `window.Statz.parseColumns`.
 - `core/test/fixtures/column-hashes.json` – placeholder column hashes passed by Bubble when creating the database records.
 The hashes uniquely identify each column (Bubble produces them via the `formatted as` operator set to MD5 hash), so worksheets must avoid duplicate column names.
-- `core/test/utils/load-fixture.mjs` – helper that loads those fixtures and calls `Statz.parseColumns` for you.
+- `core/test/utils/load-fixture.mjs` – helper that loads `example.csv`, writes rowwise data in `plugin-output.json` and pass the rowwise payload to `Statz.parseColumns` for you.
 - `core/test/run-fixture.mjs` – CLI script used by `npm run test:fixture` to dump the parsed database JSON.

 ## Running the end-to-end simulation